ardagnir/athame/README.md

 You can now run ~/local/bin/zsh to run zsh with Athame.

-### If you are Poe Dameron and like to live dangerously:
+### Option 3: Install Athame as your default Zsh

-Install Athame Zsh as your default Zsh:
+*Windows Note: zsh tests don't work in Windows because zsh gets stuck in the background.
+Add `--notest` to the setup script line if installing on Windows.*

     cd athame
     ./zsh_athame_setup.sh --use_sudo